- 1 Introduction & benefits

 - Click Save

-After a few seconds, the status message at the top of the page should now say Waiting for controller to connect.
+After a few seconds, the status message at the top of the page should now say Ready - Waiting for the controller to initiate connection.
 This means that Telcred Access Manager managed to connect to the Axis Dispatch server and claim this controller.

 The final step is to push the control button on the controller for 1 - 2 seconds: